manywho/ui-custom-component/README.md

 ## Debugging

+### VSCode

+This boilerplate includes built in configuration support for debugging in [VSCode](https://code.visualstudio.com/) and is the recommended way to debug.

+Select the `Debug` configuration then hit **Start Debugging**.
+This will start up the configured webpack-dev-server then open an instance of Chrome pointing to the included player (built from `template.html`).
+You can then setup breakpoints in VSCode in your custom component code.

+The tenant, flow and flow version that used in the built-in player can be configured by editing the `flow` section of `package.json`.

+### Without VSCode

 You can start the local development server with `npm start`.
 This will serve the compiled javascript and css at `http://localhost:8080/custom-component.js` and `http://localhost:8080/custom-component.css`.

 The easiest way to test a custom component would be to create a custom player then add references to the `custom-components.js` and `custom-components.css` as custom resources, more information on loading custom resources can be found here: https://docs.manywho.com/adding-custom-javascript-and-stylesheets/